Timeline of the Yemeni revolution (January – 2 June 2011): 27 February

-Hundreds of thousands of Yemeni pro-democracy protesters took to the streets Sana'a demanding for Saleh steps down.
+Hundreds of thousands of Yemeni pro-democracy protesters took to the streets Sanaa demanding for Saleh steps down.

 Saleh also called for his army generals to "defend the country."
 Various opposition parties said they are joining the young protesters to seek Saleh's removal.

 28 February

 Anti-government protesters increased in number.
 By the end of the day, Saleh said he would make a proposal for a national unity government even if the opposition parties reject his proposal he said that he would invite independent personalities that would then lay the groundwork for constitutional reforms.
 Having initially said that the protesters' demands could not be met through "anarchy and killing" he later invited opposition parties to form the new government.
 Mohammed Saleh al-Qubati, an opposition leader, rejected the effort saying Saleh should step down instead of offering outdated "tranquilisers."

 March

 1 March

-Tens of thousands of the anti-government protesters as well as members of opposition parties took to the streets of Sana'a again.
-At Sana'a University they chanted "Leave" to Saleh after having rejected his demand of a new government.
+Tens of thousands of the anti-government protesters as well as members of opposition parties took to the streets of Sanaa again.
+At Sanaa University they chanted "Leave" to Saleh after having rejected his demand of a new government.

 The head of the Council of Islamic Clerics and Yemen's Muslim Brotherhood Abdul-Majid al-Zindani joined the protesters.
 Previously he had been an ally of Saleh and called for end to protests.

 A senior member of the South Yemen Movement, Yassin Ahmad Saleh Qadish, stated that they wanted a referendum on secession (similar to the 2011 Southern Sudanese independence referendum) if protests succeeded in getting Saleh to step down, stating that "sharing power and resources" did not take place as promised for Yemeni unification.